Embodying Earth

 Participants will explore the current landscape of the climate crisis, with a particular focus on root causes and leverage points for change.
 They will develop critical thinking, complexity and systems awareness, and perspective skills.

-In addition to an understanding of climate science, the causes of climate change, systems thinking, design thinking, and project development, participants will also develop Inner Development Goals from these 5 dimensions:
+In addition to a systemic understanding of climate change and its interconnected causes and consequences, participants will also develop Inner Development Goals from these 5 dimensions:

 Being